DIY Beauty: Using Evening Primrose Oil For Your Acne

-I didn’t have much luck using evening primrose oil for my PMS but surprisingly, I have better luck applying them topically on my skin.
+You’re probably familiar with evening primrose oil.
+Maybe you’re using it.
+But most likely, you’re using evening primrose oil for PMS.
+Well, I didn’t have much success using evening primrose oil for my PMS but surprisingly, I have better success applying them topically on my skin.
 In fact, I was so pleased with the effects that I have been using this oil almost every other night now.

 Reduces inflammation and redness